 - Select 'People' from the dropdown menu.

 - You'll land on the 'Manage people' page.
-From here, use the filters at the top of the page to search for the person whose settings you want to edit.
+From here, use the filters or search bar at the top of the page to search for the person whose settings you want to edit.
 Click their name to open account settings.

 - Make desired changes, then click Save at the bottom of the page.
 See the next section of this article for more information about the changes you can make.